QR TOOLS

 6.2.
 Real-time Processing

-Advanced object detection models like YOLO enable real-time processing, making them suitable for applications where timely decision-making is critical, such as autonomous vehicles and surveillance systems through object localization.
+Advanced object detection models like YOLO enable real-time processing, making them suitable for applications where timely decision-making is critical, such as autonomous vehicles and surveillance systems.

 6.3.
 Versatility